Management of Hepatitis C Virus in the New Era: Small Molecules Bring Big Changes

-Educational Review Systems is an approved provider of continuing education in nursing by ASNA, an accredited provider by the ANCC/Commission on Accreditation.
+Educational Review Systems is an approved approver of continuing nursing education by the Alabama State Nursing Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 Provider # 5-115.
-This program is approved for 6.75 hours of continuing nursing education.
+This program is approved for 6.25 hours of continuing nursing education.

 Educational Review Systems is also approved for nursing continuing education by the state of California, the state of Florida and the District of Columbia.

-Educational Review Systems is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
-This program is approved for 6.75 hours (0.675 CEUs) of continuing pharmacy education credit.
+Educational Review Systems is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
+This program is approved for 6.25 hours (0.625 CEUs) of continuing pharmacy education credit.
 Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.

 Gilead Sciences, Inc